 Giant Green Anemone (Anthopleura xanthogrammica)

-Description: This species of anemone can grow to be as large as a dinner plate, or about 30 centimeters in diameter and 30 centimeters tall.
+Description: This species of anemone can grow to be as large as a dinner plate, or about 25 centimeters in diameter and 30 centimeters tall.
 As the name suggests, this species of anemone is a lovely green color, and its column or base is an olive green.
 The flat surface called the oral disc and its surrounding tentacles can vary in their shades of green, from a vibrant bright green to a more blue hue and sometimes a grayish-blue color; the tentacles can also sometimes be a bit whiter.
+Some of their green color can be attributed to symbiotic dinoflagellates and algae that live within the anemone.

 Habitat: The giant green anemone’s geographic distribution ranges from Alaska to Baja California along the Pacific Coast of North America.